5 Beautiful Norwegian Fjords You Must Visit

 LIFE'S FINEST PLEASURES!

-The stage is set.
-Our driver picks you up at your accommodation for the short drive to our launching site.
-Our chosen route benefits the glorious western sky facing the North Atlantic, clam seas and island hopping await as we paddle Ålesund’s fjords.
+Our chosen route benefits the glorious western sky facing the North Atlantic, clam seas and island hopping await as our sea kayaks glide out onto Ålesund’s gleaming fjords.
 Relaxing on the perfect island, friendly chat, and laughter as we sip from our glasses and the glorious evening unfolds.